tommyvct/FigureHub_3350/README.md

 	Purpose is to link a debit card with one or more bank accounts (eg. TD Access <-> TD checking & saving).
 Layers of objects and business and their tests are completed.
 May create another menu option in the app interface to list all bank accounts.

-> More features will be created in the next iteration.
+	> More features involving *Bank Accounts* will be created in the next iteration.

 ---